On the dynamics and integrability of the Ziegler pendulum: Integrability

 For the integrability in a four-dimensional space with an invariant measure, the most natural definition of the integrability stems from the Jacobi theorem: the system is integrable if it has two independent first integrals.

 For any periodic solution in the reduced space with coordinates $\varphi_1,v_1, v_2$, from the independent equation

 it follows that in the four-dimensional space $\varphi_1,\varphi_2,v_1, v_2$ this solution lies on a two-dimensional surface (the angular variables are considered modulo $2\pi$).
-If the solution is not periodic in the reduced space $\varphi_1,v_1, v_2$, then its projection from the four-dimensional space into a three-dimensional space with, for instance, coordinates $\varphi_1, \varphi_2, v_1$ can densely fill three-dimensional domains.
+If the solution is not periodic in the reduced space $\varphi_1,v_1, v_2$, then its projection from the four-dimensional space onto a three-dimensional space with, for instance, coordinates $\varphi_1, \varphi_2, v_1$ can densely fill three-dimensional domains.

-In the first case we have two first integrals.
-In the latter case, there may be only one or no first integrals.
-As an illustration (Fig.~5) we present the section of projections of two solutions into the coordinate space $\varphi_1, \varphi_2, v_1$ by the plane $\varphi_2 = \pi$: in the first case the solution is periodic in the space with coordinates $\varphi_1, v_1, v_2$, in the second case the solution is not periodic in this space.
+In the former case, when we have periodic solutions, we have two first integrals.
+In the latter case, when solutions in $\mathbb{R}^3$ are not periodic, there may be only one or no first integrals.
+As an illustration (Figs.~7 and 8) we present the sections formed by the intersection of projections of two groups of solutions onto the coordinate space $\varphi_1, \varphi_2, v_1$ with the plane $\varphi_2 = \pi/2$: in the first case the solutions are periodic in the space with coordinates $\varphi_1, v_1, v_2$, in the second case the corresponding solution is not periodic in this space.
+The parameters of the system are the same in the both cases, yet the initial conditions vary.

-In the conclusion of the section, we consider a sufficient generalization of system \eqref{eq4} which is integrable.
+In the conclusion of the section, we consider a sufficient generalization of system \eqref{eq4} which is also integrable.
 Indeed, the key property which is used in the proves of integrability is the symmetry of the original system.
-Hence, if we consider perturbations relatively small and satisfying the properties of symmetry.
-For instance, let us consider the following system (here we assume that $F = 0$)
+Hence, if we consider perturbations relatively small and satisfying the properties of symmetry, {then we again obtain a locally integrable system.} For instance, let us consider the following system (here we assume that $k_2 = 0$)